 The data an accountant collects

 The client data that your firm holds can take many forms.
 Names, addresses, dates of birth, and even IP addresses, location data and cookie identifiers.
-Some of the key principles to keep in mind when processing personal information are as follows:
+Some of the key principles to keep in mind when processing personal information include:

 Data processes